gnoverse/gnops/content/english/articles/guides/gnokms/index.md

 make -C contribs/gnokms install
 ```

-If you do not wish to install the binaries globally, you can build them by using the `build`
+If you do not wish to install the binaries globally, you can build them using the `build`
 commands instead of the `install` ones:

 ```bash